Online freelance writing is a great way to earn additional or full-time income, and you don’t even need to leave your home to do it.

-When it comes to the concept of “Online Freelancing”, it all revolves around something known as a “freelancing platform”.
-This is essentially service that acts as a bridge between the client and the freelancer.
+When it comes to the concept of “online freelancing”, it all revolves around something known as a “freelancing platform”.
+This is a essentially service that acts as a bridge between the client and the freelancer.
 These sites include Upwork, Guru and Freelancer, but not all should be judged equally as many are a waste of time.

 If the freelancer and client agree a fee of $100, then the client must pay that $100 upfront.
 The platform will then hold that money in an Escrow account, sitting on it until the job is finished.
 Upon release, the platform takes a small cut and the writer gets the rest.

 There is very little you need to get started as an online writer (apart from talent that is!).
 Basically you need: